Graduate Student Research Coordinator

 Biostatistics

-Sky Qiu is a second-year MA/Ph.D. student in Biostatistics at the University of California, Berkeley, mentored by Professor Alan Hubbard.
-His research interests primarily lie in causal inference and targeted learning.
-He is currently working on the tlverse project.
+Andy Kim, MA is currently a PhD candidate in Biostatistics at the University of California, Berkeley, mentored by Dr. Alan Hubbard.
+His research interests primarily lie at the intersection of personalized medicine and causal inference.
+He is currently working on an unsupervised clustering machine learning project with D-SINE.